 The Herbert and Mansell clans eventually came to blows at Oxwich in 1557 over the fate of the survivors and contents of a floundered French vessel.
-In the melee which followed Mansell's sister was accidently killed which lead to George's arrest and trial for manslaughter; the outcome of the trial however was uncertain.
+In the melee which followed Mansell's sister one Anne Mansell was accidentally killed which lead to the arrest of George Herbert, a relative of George named William Herbert and eighteen other people, many of whom were from Swansea, and their subsequent trial for manslaughter; all pleaded pardon and allowance.
+The outcome of the trial however in not known.
 Upon George's death in 1570 he was badly in debt to the crown owing over £1000, a terrific sum of money in the sixteenth century.
 George's inability to pay off his debt saw the crown seize George's property for a total of two years until the debt was fully paid.

 George Herbert's son and heir William Herbert (1532-1576) is believed to have been responsible for the construction of much of Cogan Pill house as we see it today.
 William Herbert like his father was also active in politics and held the office of sheriff of Glamorgan in 1552 and again in 1567.

 (William Herbert Earl of Pembroke 1501-1570)